Woman’s hands type of laptop with statistics on the screen

 Other credit bureaus

 The three main credit bureaus operate nationwide, but there are dozens of smaller consumer reporting agencies that gather data for specific consumer segments or market areas.
-For example, there are credit bureaus that gather consumer information on consumer checking accounts and others that provide ID verification to help with fraud detection and prevention.
+For example, there are credit bureaus that gather personal information on consumer checking accounts and others that provide ID verification to help with fraud detection and prevention.
 The Consumer Financial Protection Bureau (CFPB) maintains a list of every credit bureau.

-How to check your score from all three credit bureaus
+How to check your three credit bureaus

 When you understand what credit bureaus are and what they do, it can help you better understand your financial standing.
 And that can help you make more informed decisions to reach your financial goals.